input-output-hk/cardano-benchmarking/README.md

 # cardano-benchmarking

 This repository contains important tool for `cardano-node` benchmarking - [cardano-tx-generator](https://github.com/input-output-hk/cardano-benchmarking/tree/master/cardano-tx-generator).
-This is a generator of transactions, both for Byron and Shelley.
+This is a generator of transactions, both for Byron and Shelley protocols.
 For more details please [see the project](https://github.com/input-output-hk/cardano-benchmarking/tree/master/cardano-tx-generator).

 ## Building on Linux / macOS